thehyve/python_csr2transmart/README.rst

 The output directory ``<output_dir>`` needs to be either empty or not yet existing.

-The sources configuration will be read from ``<config_dir>/sources_config.json``, a JSON file that contains two attributes:
+The sources configuration will be read from ``<config_dir>/sources_config.json``, a JSON file that contains the following attributes:

 * ``entities``: a map from entity type name to a description of the sources for that entity type.
 E.g.,